WowzaMediaSystems/wse-plugin-duplicatestreams/README.md

-# ModuleDuplicateStreams
+# DuplicateStreams

-ModuleDuplicateStreams is a module for [Wowza Streaming Engine™ media server software](https://www.wowza.com/products/streaming-engine) that allows a stream to be duplicated from one application instance to another instance on the same Wowza media server.
+DuplicateStreams is a module for [Wowza Streaming Engine™ media server software](https://www.wowza.com/products/streaming-engine) that allows a stream to be duplicated from one application instance to another instance on the same Wowza media server.

 ## Prerequisites